🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 What is Email Domain Reputation?

 Email Domain Reputation is a universal metric that defines the trustworthiness of an email domain.
-Domain reputation is built on a domain’s sending behavior and patterns and dictates how future emails from the domain and IP are treated.
+This reputation is built on a domain’s sending behavior and patterns and dictates how future emails from the domain and IP are treated.

 If an Email Service Provider (ESP) perceives your emails as “spam,” your sender reputation will suffer, and future emails will automatically be sent to the spam folder.

-Similarly, changing domains and IPs can fix deliverability concerns for a short period, but your brand’s reputation or mailing behavior will be impacted.
 Now, let’s look at how one of the most popular ESPs evaluates your domain.

-What Is Gmail Domain Reputation?
+What is Gmail Domain Reputation?

 Gmail domain reputation reflects how Gmail “sees” you.
 This, in turn, is decided based on the emails coming from your domain and how customers react to them over time.